destroytoday/2015.destroytoday.com/README.md

 3. No nesting beyond 2 levels deep
 4. All colors must be variables
 5. Keep layout separate from styling
-6. No negative margins or importants
+6. No importants
 7. No ID selectors
+8. Only use negative margins as a last resort
+9. All loaded fonts must start with properly-sized fallbacks

 **Updating**